How to Calculate How Long an Oxygen Tank Will Last

 • Gas Flow

-The size of a cylinder dictates the amount of oxygen that can be stored inside the tank.
-The sizes are identified by letter designations, including the following:
+The size of an oxygen cylinder determines the amount of oxygen that is stored inside the tank.

 • H cylinder